ShivanshuKGupta/flutter_trans/README.md

 - **Translation:** Use the `.tr` extension method to automatically translate strings based on the current locale.
 - **Localization Support:** The `TranslationBuilder` widget and `AppLocalization.enable(context)` method ensure that localization is integrated throughout your app.

+## Contributing

+Contributions are welcome!
+Please feel free to submit a pull request or open an issue on the GitHub repository.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.